 The trail continues along the top of the terraces and into what appears to be someone’s front yard.
 From there, we slowly weave back and forth straight down to Manarola as our old knees scream in pain.

 At the tiny visitor information counter in Corniglia, we had overheard a young couple asking about the trail all the way to Riomaggiore.
 They’re young and fit and I’m sure they had fun.
 We’re old and our knees are tired, so we go in search of an ice cold beer in Manarola.

 Flights – The nearest airport is Pisa located about 90 minutes away by train.
 There is convenient transportation from the Pisa airport to the train station, making the connection to Cinque Terre quite easy.
 (Check here for details.)

 Train – Most visitors arrive by train from Genoa in the north or Le Spezia or Pisa in the south.
 Roads between the villages are few and parking almost non-existent.
 (Check trainline.eu for schedules and prices.)

 Day trip from Florence – Located just a few hours away, many visitors arrive on day trips from Florence.
 I joined one of these trips last fall and really enjoyed it.
 So, if you have time restrictions, this may be a good option.
 (More Florence day trip details here.)

-If you’ve got the time and money, it’s definitely worth staying a few days in one of the Cinque Terre villages.
+If you’ve got the time and money, it’s definitely worth staying a few days rather than trying to do Cinque Terre in a day.
 You’ll get to experience quiet evenings, Mediterranean sunsets, and a more relaxed pace.
 While all five villages have a certain charm, if you’re looking for accommodation in Cinque Terre on a budget, Riomaggiore tends to be less expensive than the neighboring villages.
 Cinque Terre can also be easily incorporated into a longer trip through Italy and France.

 So, pick a village, book your hotel, jump on that train, and hit the beautiful Cinque Terre hiking trails!